italoguasti/italoguasti/README.md

   ##

 <div>
 I'm a developer and I'm a Computer Science student.
+Seeking to learn and venture into Data Science.
 <div>

 <br>